-Until I have more PV panels I just can't run everything at the same time without thought or concern; micromanaging our energy use was a schlep until I added the three mobile solar carts.
+Until I have more PV panels I just cannot run everything at the same time without thought or concern; micromanaging our energy use was a schlep until I added the three mobile solar carts.

 Of course, when the three day spring rains arrive there'll only be enough for computers and lights; so we haven't gone off grid.
 Yet; and probably never.

-Update: As you've realised we are powering two homes, and now that ovens, dishwashers and hot water kettles are being used, there's sometimes not enough energy for the swimming pool; more west facing PV panels are in the planning.
+Update: As you have realised we are powering two homes, and now that ovens, dishwashers and hot water kettles are being used, there is sometimes not enough energy for the swimming pool; more west facing PV panels are in the planning.

 Update: I've just bought three very large panels supplying 305W each;